Thakurmar Jhuli: Contents

-The book fourteen stories, divided into three sections- "Dudher Sagor" (Sea of Milk), "Rooptarashi" (Scary Form), and "Chyang Byang" (Fish-Frog).
-The final section "Shona Ghumalo" (Cutie Sleeps) contains three poems.
+The book contains fourteen stories, divided into three sections: Dudher Sagor ('Sea of Milk'), Rooptarashi ('Scary Form'), and Chyang Byang ('Fish-Frog').
+The final section, Aam Sandesh ('Mangoes and Sweets') contains three poems.
 Apart from this, some other poems act as introductions to the collection as a whole, and to each section.

 Character types and tropes

-The first section, "Dudher Sagor", contains the very popular stories "Kalabati Rajkanya" (Princess Kalabati), "Ghumonto Puri" (The Sleeping Town), "Saat Bhai Champa" (Seven Champa Brothers) and "Kiranmala", among others.
+The first section, Dudher Sagor, contains the very popular stories Kalabati Rajkanya ('Princess Kalabati'), Ghumonto Puri ('The Sleeping Town'), Saat Bhai Champa ('Seven Champa Brothers') and Kiranmala, among others.
 The former is known elsewhere as "Buddhu Bhutum".
 These stories, like others in the collection, depict characters who initially suffer a series of misfortunes, display admirable personal qualities, like courage, kindness and wit, and eventually rise to great fortune.

 The second section, "Rooptarashi", contains what is probably the most popular story from this iconic volume, "Lalkamal Neelkamal".
 These stories usually depict human protagonists encountering other creatures like rakkhoshes, magical snakes, and the like.
 A rakkhosh, or a Rakshasa, is a race of beings from Hindu mythology, who are known from magical abilities, shapeshifting as well as eating humans, sometimes.
 The birds with human faces, Byangoma and Byangomi, are also encountered in "Lalkamal Neelkamal".

 The third section, "Chyang Byang" deals with miscellaneous stories, and features some feats by the proverbial "Sheyal Pandit" (Fox Pandit).